 Kentucky – Abraham Lincoln Birthplace National Historic Park

-President Abraham Lincoln’s life is an inspiration, and visiting his simple birthplace fosters an even deeper appreciation of his accomplishments.
-Pets are welcome to join you on the grounds, and together you can explore the trails here and at the Lincoln Boyhood Home at Knob Creek, just ten miles away.
+Pets are welcome to join you on the grounds of the historic park.
+And together you can explore the trails there and at the Lincoln Boyhood Home at Knob Creek, just ten miles away.

 Missouri – Gateway Arch National Park